S1r0hub/Processing/README.md

-# Algorithms in Processing
+# Processing Collection

+This collection includes various programs.
+A lot of them deal with an implementation of specific algorithms.

-Repository to test different algorithms using [Processing](https://processing.org/).
+This repository serves to test them using [Processing](https://processing.org/).

-Please link to this repository if you use the code or visualizations generated.
+Please link to this repository if you use the code or the generated visualizations.
+Thank you.

 ---

-## Algorithms & Location
+## Algorithms/Programs & Location

 #### Rasterization